isabella232/advertising-cloud.en/help/integrations/analytics/analytics-data-in-advertising-cloud.md

 >[!NOTE]
 >
->* Analytics passes events for the EF ID eVar into Advertising Cloud.
+>* [!DNL Analytics] passes events for the EF ID eVar into Advertising Cloud.
 The default integration doesn't support sending calculated metrics or other dimensions (eVars) into Advertising Cloud.
 If the calculated metric can be wholly captured in a custom event, however,then Advertising Cloud can ingest the custom event.
->* Analytics passes data to Advertising Cloud hourly.
+>* [!DNL Analytics] passes data to Advertising Cloud hourly.

 * Timespent_secs_1stvisit: The number of seconds spent on the site during the visitor's first visit.
 * Timespent_secs_total: The total number of seconds spent on the site across all visits within the click lookback window.